Ikheeteend/Discord_NITRO_Generator/README.md

 # Discord Nitro Generator Made By JB™#7184

-Run Discord Nitro Gen.exe and you're done!!!
+Open the Discord Nitro Gen.exe and follow the steps.